 In this BBVA review, let’s take a look at the online accounts this bank has to offer to help you decide if it’s a good fit for you.

-BBVA Compass Bank offers a full-service banking solution for just about any situation.
+Product Description: BBVA Bank offers a full-service banking solution for just about any situation.
 Services include personal checking, savings, and credit cards, and small business accounts.
-To top it off, they offer attractive interest rates on both checking and savings accounts.
+However, you'll find much better interest rates at many other online banks.

 |Banking Account Types||Interest Checking, Savings, Money Market, CDs|

 |Other Account Types||Credit Cards, Lending, Mortgages, Investments, Small Business, Commercial Accounts|

 |Minimum Required Deposit to Open Account||$25|